 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

-Minorities N/A-Flyer will be
+N/A-Flyer was used

-WINDICIES used to inform the
+to inform the public

-Non-English public of the public
+Minorities of the public

 meeting.
-It includes
+A version

+Non-English which was translated

+Speaking - Specify to Spanish was

-3 Flyer distributed Speaking - Specify a section in Spanish,
+3 Flyer distributed other language: offered, a TTY

-5 to general public other language: provided the TTY
+to general public Spanish number was

-Spanish number, and explains
+provided, and

-Persons with disabilities that interpreters
+Persons with explained that

-would be provided
+disabilities interpreters would be

+provided upon

-upon request.
+request.